kotelnikov/mgos_telegram/README.md

 ## TGB.parse_update(), TGB.parse_response()

-This methods for parse update and response data from Telegram Bot API.
+Use this methods for parsing update and response data from Telegram Bot API.
 Before we can work with receiving data we have to parse it to JS object.
-This function returns the JS object&
+This methods returns JS object.

 ```js
 TGB.parse_update(ed);